lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

       encrypted files over a network.

 - S/MIME

+      Secure/Multipurpose Internet Mail Extensions.
+One of the most popular standards used to digitally sign and encrypt email.
+Uses RSA for asymmetric and AES for symmetric.
+PKI is needed for RSA.

 - SRTP

       Secure Real-time Transport Protocol.
 RTP delivers voice and video over IP networks.
 Includes VoIP, media streaming, etc.